mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/build-odata-apis.md

 {{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/standard-error-codes.png" >}}

-### 4.5 Error Handling with Validation Rules

-When changing data with POST, PUT or DELETE, validation rules specified on the underlying entities are applied automatically.
-A failed validation rule will result in a HTTP status code 422, the error message will be included in the response payload.

-{{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/validation-rules.png" >}}

-The validation rules on customer define that both Firstname and Lastname are mandatory.
-When you try to create a new customer without a Lastname, this will fail with status code 422, and the error message as defined in the validation rule will be returned in the response.

-{{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/error-422.png" >}}

-### 4.6 Error Handling Validation Microflows

-The above illustrates how errors are handled when using entity validation rules, but you can also reuse the generated validation microflows.

-Here’s an example of a validation microflow for the customer entity.
-On a save button right click and select generate validation microflow.

-{{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/generate-validation-microflow.png" >}}

-Resulting validation microflow looks like this.
-Notice the use of *show validation message* activity to set the errors to be shown in the UI in this generated validation microflow.
-This microflow will be called in the insert microflow displayed below.

-{{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/validation-microflow.png" >}}

-Next we’ll specify that we want to use a microflow to handle insert of a new Customer resource via the OData API.
-This microflow will be called whenever a client does a POST operation on the endpoint of the resource.

-{{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/specify-use-microflow.png" >}}

-In the insert microflow we simply call the generated validation microflow and commit the object if the validation succeeds.

-{{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/insert-microflow.png" >}}

-If validation fails the *show validation message* texts are provided automatically in the response payload:

-{{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/validation-response-payload.png" >}}

 ## 5 Performance

-OData enables you to exactly specify which attributes you need, so other attributes are not included in the response.
-This helps reduce the size of the response message.
-To reduce the number of round-trips, associated objects can be included in the response using the $expand expression.
+OData enables you to exactly specify which attributes you need, so that other attributes are not included in the response.
+This reduces the size of the response message.
+To reduce the number of round-trips, associated objects can be included in the response using the `$expand` expression:

 {{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/expand-expression.png" >}}

-You can use select and expand in combination with filters, sorting, top and skip as discussed above.
+You can use select and expand in combination with filters, sorting, top and skip as discussed in [Filtering, Sorting, Paginating, and Selecting Data](#filter-sort-page-select-data).

 {{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/sort-top-skip.png" >}}

-For long queries it might be useful to place the query in the request body.
-You can do this by using POST, and adding $query to the endpoint.
+For long queries, place the query in the request body.
+You can do this by using POST, and adding `$query` to the endpoint.

 {{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/long-queries.png" >}}

-You’ll notice that you now have something that is very similar to how you would use GraphQL, where you can query a graph of objects, and limit the attributes returned to only those that you need.
+You now have something that is very similar to how you would use GraphQL, where you can query a graph of objects, and limit the attributes returned to only those that you need.

 ## 6 API-First: Decoupling APIs from Domain Model {#api-first}

-In some cases you may not want to directly publish APIs for your persistent entities:
+You may not want to directly publish APIs for your persistent entities because of the following:

-* If you want to **decouple** your API resources from your entities
+* You want to decouple your API resources from your entities
-* If you want to define your services **API first**.
+* You want to define your services API-first
-* If your data isn’t stored in the database of your app but in a **3rd party datasource**
+* Your data is not stored in the database of your app, but in a third-party data source

+There are two ways to take an API-first approach, as explained in the [API-First vs. API Design-First: A Comprehensive Guide](https://blog.stoplight.io/api-first-vs.-api-design-first-a-comprehensive-guide):
-Regarding API first, [there are two ways to approach this](https://blog.stoplight.io/api-first-vs.-api-design-first-a-comprehensive-guide): the first states you should always start by defining a contract, e.g., an OpenApi document, the second states that it is more about setting the use case and developer experience of using your APIs first.
+1. You should always start by defining a contract, like an OpenAPI document.
+2. You should set the use case and developer experience of using your APIs first.

 The first is not something supported by Mendix OData services, unless the contract is also based on OData.
-The second however, is not tied to a specific tool.
-You could start by defining your APIs on a whiteboard, in a word document, or any other tool.
+The second, however, is not tied to a specific tool.
+You could start by defining your APIs on a whiteboard, in a text document, or any other tool.
 The main challenge is to define a resource model that makes sense to your API users.

+### 6.1 Defining a Resource Model

-For these situations you can use NPEs.
-You first define a resource model using NPEs, expose these as OData resource, and then model microflows to map you NPE resources to the actual source data.
+Define a resource model using [non-persistent entities](/refguide/persistability/), expose these as OData resource, and then model microflows to map you NPE resources to the actual source data.
 This will be more effort than using PEs, as you’ll need to handle the OData query options in the microflow.
 Smart use of custom Java actions can simplify this though, as the following example illustrates.

-### 6.1 Combining Data from Two Entities
+### 6.1.1 Combining Data from Two Entities

 In this example we want to expose a single REST resource that combines data from the Customer entity and the Address entity, so it joins data from both entities, and also combines the Firstname and Lastname attributes into a single attribute Fullname.
 We also only want to provide the home address information, and exclude other address types.